gaufde/mvi-file-attachment/README.md

   - Meta Box Columns 1.2.15+
   - Meta Box Tooltip 1.1.6+

+## Pitfalls
+The plugin does not check to see if the proper MB extensions are installed.
+If you do not have them running, the plugin will throw many errors and break the site.
+Deactivate it via FTP by re-naming its directory in the plugins folder.

+Suggestions are welcome, but please keep in mind I can provide little support for this project.
+It is shared for free to help get you started on making your own solution for similar tasks.

 ## Features
 - Submissions are stored in a custom table.
 - Download links expire after 24 hrs.